a-synchronous/rubico/README.md

 `functions` is an array of functions

-given predicate functions if1, if2, ..., ifN; corresponding functions do1, do2, ..., doN; default function doDefault;
+given predicate functions if1, if2, ..., ifN;<br>
+corresponding functions do1, do2, ..., doN;<br>
+and default function doDefault;

 `functions` is the array of functions [if1, do1, if2, do2, ..., ifN, doN, doDefault]